immadiuttej/QuickRallyCreate/README.md

 6. The Development End Date should be in MM/DD/YYYY format.

 7. Numeric fields (Plan Estimate, Todo Hours, Estimate Hours) can be left blank if not applicable.

+8. Make sure that the name of the "Release" and "Iteration" match what you have in your rally project.

 ## Error Handling